-How to Implement Google Optimize on Shopify
+How to Implement Google Optimize on Shopify in 2022

 See how to launch Google Optimize with Shopify in minutes.

 Google Optimize is Google’s version of Optimizely, Monetate, VWO, among others that allow you to test different variations of pages, content, and UX and measure how they perform against KPIs that you define.

 For example you could test the following on your store:

 - Hiding banners on mobile